Frequently Asked Questions

 About WanderWise

 We understand the skepticism — "fly business class for $47" does sound too good to be true.
 But it's simply how credit card rewards work when you know the system.
 WanderWise is a legitimate business operated by Make No Mistakes LLC.
-We make money through affiliate commissions (which we disclose openly) and optional paid memberships.
+We make money through a paid $67 report, an optional $19/month subscription, and affiliate commissions (which we disclose openly).
 We never ask for your credit card numbers or account passwords.
 And our free content has zero obligation attached.

-Three ways, all transparent: (1) We earn commissions from credit card issuers when you apply through our links — the same way every credit card review site works.
-(2) We offer optional paid memberships (WanderWise Club and Concierge) for people who want more personalized help.
+Three ways, all transparent: (1) We sell a personalized travel-rewards report — a one-time $67 — and an optional $19/month Monthly Points Intelligence subscription for people who want to stay optimized.
+(2) We earn commissions from credit card issuers when you apply through our links — the same way every credit card review site works.
 (3) We earn small commissions when you book travel through our partner links.
 We'd recommend the same cards and strategies even if we didn't earn a cent.

 Those sites are excellent — for 30-year-old points hobbyists who enjoy reading about "transfer partner sweet spots."
 WanderWise is built for you.
 We don't give you 47 options and say "compare."
-We give you one clear recommendation and say "here's your plan."
-And if you want, our Concierge team will do it all for you.
-No other points site offers that.
+We give you one clear recommendation and a step-by-step plan built around your exact cards, your points, and your dream trip.
+No other points site does that for you personally.

 Our content and approach are designed for the 55+ traveler — the tone, the pacing, the level of explanation, and the types of trips we feature.
 That said, anyone who prefers clear, no-jargon guidance is welcome.
 Smart travel advice doesn't have an age limit.